NovelTorpedo/noveltorpedo/website/readme.md

 rm -f noveltorpedo/migrations/0001_initial.py
 ```

-And finally, re-generate the migrations:
+You can now re-generate the migrations:
 ```bash
 python3 manage.py makemigrations
 ```

+**Please commit and push the updated models/migrations to the `master` branch.**

 Now that you have a new schema, you can "flush" your Postgres database like so:
 ```bash